PoC-dev/as400-sfltemplates/readme.md

 ###### File query options
 The AS/400 platform supports SQL as query option since V1R1M0, released in late 1988.
 Deliberately ignoring this capability, this example focuses on classical API calls to read/write/update/delete database file contents mainly for performance reasons.

-SQL introduces additional application startup delay, delayed handling of `F5=Refresh`, and other delays.
+SQL introduces additional application startup delay, delayed display when pressing`F5=Refresh`, and other waiting time.
 On very old and thus comparably slow machines, this frequent waiting quickly becomes annoying.
 Also, the integration of SQL in RPG is somewhat clumsy and this project aims to provide a reasonably feature-complete template with as little complexity as possible.

 In this regard, it's important to realize that in contrast to SQL (that always operates on a *set* of records), the classical API operates with a *file pointer* that marks one certain record.
 Operations like update, or delete are done by calling RPG functions and take place only on that particular record.
 The pointer can be positioned to other records by other RPG calls, such as SetLL, Read, or Chain.